TomasTomecek/intro-to-docker/README.md

-# intro-to-docker
+# Practical introdcution to containers

 This is an introductory workshop to Docker.
-It is meant to be suited to everyone: from beginners to intermediate users.
+It is meant to be suited for everyone: from beginners to intermediate users.

 ## Motivation